SP1

 The future of ZK is writing normal code

 Zero-knowledge proofs (ZKPs) are one of the most critical technologies to blockchain scaling, interoperability and privacy.
-But, historically building ZKP systems was extrememly complicated--requiring large teams with specialized cryptography expertise and taking years to go to production.
+But, historically building ZKP systems was extremely complicated--requiring large teams with specialized cryptography expertise and taking years to go to production.

 SP1 provides a performant, general-purpose zkVM that enables any developer to use ZKPs by writing normal code (in Rust), and get cheap and fast proofs.
-SP1 will enable ZKPs to become mainstream, introducing a a new era of verifiability for all of blockchain infrastructure and beyond.
+SP1 will enable ZKPs to become mainstream, introducing a new era of verifiability for all of blockchain infrastructure and beyond.

 SP1 enables a diversity of use-cases